-Here at You First Dental in Airdrie we perform root canal treatments as it is a way of relieving a patient’s pain while saving the tooth.
-This sort of treatment is often the only way of saving a tooth when decay has reached a more advanced state.
+Here at You First Dental in Airdrie we perform root canal treatments to relieve a patient’s pain while saving the tooth.
+This sort of treatment is can be the only way to save a tooth when decay has reached a more advanced state.

 Tooth structure and infection explained

 A tooth is composed of two main parts.
 One is the crown, which is the part of the tooth that is easy to see in the mouth, while the other is the root.

 - the enamel – the hard outer coating

 - the dentine – a substance which covers the tooth

 - the cementum – a hard material that covers the surface of the root

 - dental pulp – a soft material found at the tooth’s centre.

 The dental pulp is contained within the root canal system and extends from the end of the root to the crown of the tooth.
 On occasions, the pulp dies when it becomes infected with bacteria and more bacteria passes along the root canal causing the tissues surrounding the end of the tooth to become swollen and red.
 This can cause pain in the tooth and even swelling of the face.

 The infection in the root canal area normally occurs as a result of bacteria thriving in the mouth and attacking the teeth.